dqops/dqo/docs/index.md

         ---

-        DQOps is **open-source** that you can start on your computer right now.
-Only the complimentary Data Quality Dashboards are hosted by DQOps.
+        DQOps can work as a standalone tool that you can start on your computer right now.
+Only the complimentary Data Quality Dashboards are hosted by DQOps as a SaaS solution.

         [:octicons-arrow-right-24: Download from PyPI](dqops-installation/install-dqops-using-pip.md) or [Docker Hub](dqops-installation/run-dqops-as-docker-container.md)